Connecticut College: History

 Connecticut College was chartered in 1911 as Connecticut's only women's college, having been established as a direct response to Wesleyan University's decision to stop admitting women.
 Elizabeth C. Wright and other Wesleyan alumnae convinced others to found this new college, espousing the increasing desire among women for higher education.
-To that end, the institution was founded as the Connecticut College for Women.
+To that end, the institution was initially chartered as Thames College, but a few months later the name was changed to the Connecticut College for Women.
 Their initial endowment came from financial assistance from the city of New London and its residents, along with a number of wealthy benefactors.
 The college sits on a former dairy farm owned by Charles P. Alexander of Waterford.
 He died in 1904 and his wife Harriet (Jerome) Alexander died in 1911.
 Their son Frank sold a large part of the land to the trustees to found Connecticut College.

 The Hartford Daily Times ran an article on October 12, 1935, marking the college's 20th anniversary: "On September 27, 1915, the college opened its doors to students.
 The entering class was made up of 99 freshmen students, candidates for degrees, and 52 special students, a total registration of 151.
 A fine faculty of 23 members had been engaged and a library of 6,000 volumes had been gathered together."
 The college became co-educational in 1969, as President Charles E. Shain claimed that there was evidence that women were becoming uninterested in attending women's colleges.
 At that time, the school adopted its current name, Connecticut College.

 In the spring of 2023, students, faculty, and staff began protesting against college president Katherine Bergeron, who had been president of the college for nearly a decade.
 A dean for equity and inclusion resigned after the college decided to hold fundraiser at the Everglades Club, a social club and venue that has longstanding accusations of discrimination against Black and Jewish people, but there had been longstanding criticism of Bergeron's "administrative overreach, micromanagement and lack of transparency".
 On March 24, 2023, after a vote of no confidence by the faculty in early March, Bergeron announced her resignation.
 On June 30, 2023, her last day in office, the board of trustees awarded her the title of President Emerita.

 On July 1, 2023, Leslie Wong began work as interim president of the college.
 Andrea Chapdelaine, then-president of Hood College, was selected by the search committee to be the College's 12th president.
 Her term officially began on June 1, 2024.
 Chapdelaine was inaugurated on April 26, 2025.